SheharaKarunarathna/Operating-systems/Introduction.md

 # Intro
 ## Inturreptions of a Computer system
+### Interrupts allow the OS to respond to events (hardware or software) immediately and efficiently, by temporarily pausing the current process, running a handler, and then resuming.
+This forms the core of how modern OSes work.

 1. Interrupt transfers to the ISR (interrupt service routine) to handle the interrupt through the interrupt vector This interrupt vector stores all the addresses of interrupt routines so it know what code should run for the each interrupt
 2. Interrupt architecture must save the address of the interrupted instruction